skhg/weather-station/README.md

 ## Future enhancements

+Submit data online:
+ * I would like to submit the recorded data from my server to https://luftdaten.info/, https://www.pwsweather.com/ or similar

 Data validation:
  * The onboard software does no sanity checking of the data it reports back to the server.
 On at least one occasion this meant it reported a temperature of -143°C which was fixed by a hard reboot.
  * The software should include some hardcoded bounds outside which it will report an error status back to the server.